isomerpages/govtech-corp/media/technews/_posts/2024-05-03-post-5 free ways you can get smarter about AI.md

 to 10 months of on-the-job training.
 Those who complete the programme are then ready to become AI professionals.</p>
 <h3>Tech just keeps rolling on</h3>
-<p>OpenAI announced its <a href="https://openai.com/sora" rel="noopener noreferrer nofollow" target="_blank"><u>latest product</u></a> in mid-February,
+<p>OpenAI announced its <a href="https://openai.com/sora" rel="noopener noreferrer nofollow" target="_blank"><u>latest product called Sora</u></a> in
-an AI model that can generate cinema-quality video from text prompts.
+mid-February, an AI model that can generate cinema-quality video from text prompts.
 Given the speed at which AI is advancing, there’s no telling which aspect of life and work it will touch next.</p>
 <p>Will AI wipe out jobs on a massive scale?
 The jury is still out on this
 one (although our AI overlords may read this in the not-so-distant future and laugh at the naivety of humanity).</p>